-Since the mid-1970s the fishery has been dominated by pelagic and deep midwater trawl and trapnet fisheries.
-In 2016, the Finnish fishery accounted for 83% of the total catch, and trawl fisheries accounted for 96% of the Finnish catches.
+Since the mid-1970s the fishery has been dominated by pelagic and deep mid-water trawl and trap-net fisheries.
+In 2017, the Finnish fishery accounted for 90% of the total catch, and trawl fisheries accounted for 96% of the Finnish catches.
 The trawling vessels in SD 31 are smaller than in SD 30, and this has not changed with time, probably because of the shallow and stony waters of SD 31, where it is difficult or even impossible for large trawlers to operate.
-The remaining Finnish catches (3%) were taken mainly by trapnets, which target the spawning component of the stock in May-June, and 0,1% were taken with coastal gillnets.
-The Swedish part of the fishery has been much smaller (e.g. 4% of the total catches in 2011) and of a different gear composition.
-However, since 2011 the Swedish gear composition has changed and the share of Swedish catches has increased, having been 10% in 2013 and 11% in 2014, 12% in 2015 and 17% in 2016.
-In 2016, 97% of the Swedish catch came from trawls (83% from pelagic trawling and 14% from deep midwater trawling), 3% from gillnets, and <1% from other passive gears.
+The remaining Finnish catches (4%) were taken mainly by trap-nets, which target the spawning component of the stock in May-June, and 0.1% were taken with coastal gill-nets.
+The Swedish part of the fishery has been much smaller, e.g. 2-9% of the total catches in 2000-2010 and of a different gear composition.
+However, in recent years the Swedish gear composition has changed and the share of Swedish catches has increased, being 10-17% in 2013-2017.
+In 2017, 94% of the Swedish catch came from trawls (71% from pelagic trawling and 23% from deep midwater trawling), 6% from gill-nets, and < 1% from other passive gears.
 Catches increased in the late 1990s because of an increased efficiency in the fishery and again since 2012 to record high levels due to stock growth and TAC increase.
 The fishery is regulated by a TAC.

-In the herring fishery, pelagic and deep midwater trawls overlap.
-Generally the same vessels carry out pelagic and deep midwater trawling and use the same gear for both.
-The pelagic trawl fleet exploits the younger part of the stock and the deep midwater trawling is more directed towards the adult part of the stock.
+In the herring fishery, pelagic and deep mid-water trawls overlap.
+Generally the same vessels carry out pelagic and deep mid-water trawling and use the same gear for both.
+The pelagic trawl fleet exploits the younger part of the stock and the deep mid-water trawling is more directed towards the adult part of the stock.
 In autumn and early winter before the sea is covered with ice, pelagic pair trawling is used for industrial purposes.
 Many pelagic trawling vessels operate between the Bothnian Sea (SD 30) and the Åland Sea and northern Baltic proper (SD 29), depending on fishing possibilities and ice cover during winter.
-Deep-water trawling takes exclusively Baltic herring, whereas pelagic trawling catches sprat, as well.
+Deep water trawling takes exclusively Baltic herring, whereas pelagic trawling catches sprat, as well.
 The trawlers operate in different fishing grounds depending on the fishing possibilities and ice cover.

 Sprat occurs in SD 30 in late autumn, winter and early spring but the sprat bycatches in herring fisheries are usually low.
 Sticklebacks are also caught in small, but growing numbers.
 Sprat and stickleback in the herring trawl fisheries are used for fodder along with the herring.

-In the trapnet fishery for Baltic herring, a variety of trapnet types are used.
+In the trap-net fishery for Baltic herring, a variety of trap-net types are used.
 This fishery is conducted near the coast and inside the archipelago and is mainly targeting the spawning component of Baltic herring stock in spring and early summer (May-June, in the Bothnian Bay also July).

 The herring discarding rates in Swedish fisheries was estimated to be 6-12% of Swedish herring catches in 2008-2010.
-Further analyses on discarding in the Swedish herring fisheries in SDs 30 and 31 are needed to estimate the herring discarding rates in earlier years.
+Further analyses on discarding in the Swedish herring fisheries in SDs 30 and 31 are needed.